diegoabt/diegoabt.github.io/aboutme.md

 subtitle: ...
 ---

-I am a Postdoc/Software Engineer at Fariba Karimi's group, _[Network Inequality and Fairness] (https://www.networkinequality.com)_, at TU Graz (Austria).
+I am a Postdoc/Software Engineer at Fariba Karimi's group, _[Network Inequality and Fairness](https://www.networkinequality.com)_, at TU Graz (Austria).
 I obtained my PhD at [Max Planck Institute for Intelligent Systems](https://is.mpg.de/) in Tübingen (Germany), under the supervision of [Caterina De Bacco](https://www.cdebacco.com/), in the [Physics for Inference and Optimization group](https://pio.is.mpg.de/person/cdebacco).
 I was part of the PhD at the International Max Planck Research School for Intelligent Systems ([IMPRS-IS](https://imprs.is.mpg.de/)), affiliated to the [Cyber Valley](https://cyber-valley.de/), and to the [University of Tübingen](https://uni-tuebingen.de/).